-On July 21, 1972, Mr. Kenneth Wells Parkinson, attorney, advised that he represented the CRP in a civil litigation.
-Mr. Parkinson stated he represented the Committee and all its subordinate Committees and his representation extended to all employees of any of these Committees.
+On July 21, 1972, Mr. Kenneth Wells Parkinson, attorney, advised that he represented the CRP in a civil and all its subordinate Committees and his representation extended to all employees of any of these Committees.

 Additional security guards employed at 1701 Pennsylvania Avenue, N. W., WDC, interviewed with negative results.